MichaelTheButter/DecChallenge/README.md

 - `main.py`: The main entry point of the application.
 - `extractor.py`: Contains classes for fetching and converting weather data.
 - `file_writer.py`: Handles saving data to disk or cloud storage.
-- `json_to_parquet.py`: Spark application for reading JSON files and writing Parquet files.
+- `json_to_parquet.py`: Spark functions to transform JSON to Parquet files.
-- `loader.py`: Spark application for loading data into a relational database.
+- `loader.py`: Spark functions for loading data into a relational database.
 - `config/`: Configuration files for database credentials, schema definitions, and paths.

 ## How to Run